kristianmandrup/model-mw/README.md

 ModelRunner   = model-mw.runner
 ```

-It is recommended to regiter the `ModelRunner` on the `Middleware` builder for easy use.
+It is recommended to register the `ModelRunner` on the `Middleware` builder for easy use.

 ```livescript
 Middleware.register 'model', ModelRunner